MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/publish-a-driver-to-windows-update.md

     ![screenshot that shows targeting section and pnps](images/publish-targeting-windows-update.png)

 7. If you want to add Computer Hardware IDs (CHIDs), enter each CHID into the text box and select **Add CHID(s)**.
 To bulk add multiple CHIDs, ensure that each CHID is separated by a newline, select **Add multiple CHIDs**, and paste your CHIDs into the text box.
 You can view all added CHIDs in the list below the text box.
 To remove a CHID from the list, select **Remove**

-    > [!NOTE]
-    > If you are publishing for Windows 10 S, you must select both check boxes acknowledging that your driver is compatible with Windows 10 S systems, and follows the policies outlined in the Windows 10 S Engineering Guide.
+8. If you are publishing for Windows 10 S, you must select both check boxes acknowledging that your driver is compatible with Windows 10 S systems, and follows the policies outlined in the Windows 10 S Engineering Guide.
     ![A screenshot of the two checkboxes you must select when submitting a driver for Windows 10 S](images/win-cloud-checkboxes.png)

-8. Select **Publish** to send your request to Windows Update.
+9. Select **Publish** to send your request to Windows Update.
 If you do not want to publish the shipping label right now, you can select **Save**.
 You can publish the shipping label later by either opening the shipping label and selecting **Publish**, or you can select **Publish all pending** from the hardware submission page.
 Note that selecting **Publish all pending** will publish all unpublished shipping labels.